JaehoonSong12/columbia_academy/README.md

 ```

 ## Python (GT CS 1301 / AP CS A)
-After cloning, initialize the repository by running the provided bash scripts:
+After cloning, initialize the repository by running the provided bash scripts (`copy`, then `right-click` in a bash session):
 1. Run the initial setup script:
    ```bash
    ./scripts/python01-init.sh